Conformal Bootstrap on the Annulus in Liouville CFT: Introduction

 \subsection{Related work}

-Recently, there has been a large effort in probability theory to make sense of Polyakov's path integral formulation of LCFT within the framework of random conformal geometry and the scaling limit of random planar maps See \cite{LeGall}, \cite{Mier}, \cite{BM17} for construction of these limiting random metric surface, called Brownian surface in various topologies.
-In \cite{MS1}, \cite{MS2}, \cite{MS3}, they establish on the continuum level, the Brownian surface coincide with $\sqrt{\frac{8}{3}}$-LQG surface.
-Recently, Holden and Sun \cite{HS} prove that large uniform triangulations converge to $\sqrt{\frac{8}{3}}$-LQG under the Cardy embedding, which is the first confirmation that random planar maps do converge under some discrete conformal embedding.
-Quantum surfaces and LCFT provide two perspectives on random surfaces in LQG.
-For those arising as the scaling limit of canonical measures on discrete random surfaces (a.k.a. random planar maps), both perspectives provide natural and instrumental descriptions.
-Their close relationship has been demonstrated by \cite{AHS17} for the quantum sphere and by Cercl\'e \cite{Cer19} for the quantum disk.
-The first barrier for generalizing the aforementioned equivalence to the higher topology is the non-triviality of moduli.
-Our paper studies the annulus topology as a first step and gives an explicit formula for $\gamma$-LQG by FZZ formula in Section \eqref{annulus lqg}.
+Recently, there has been a large effort in probability theory to make sense of Polyakov's path integral formulation of LCFT within the framework of random conformal geometry.
+One special case is called pure gravity also known as the scaling limit of random planar maps in mathematical language.
+See \cite{LeGall}, \cite{Mier}, \cite{BM17} for construction of these limiting random metric surfaces, called Brownian surface in various topologies.
+In \cite{MS1}, \cite{MS2}, \cite{MS3}, they establish on the continuum level, the Brownian sphere coincide with $\sqrt{\frac{8}{3}}$-LQG sphere.
+But when the topology has higher genus, the Brownian surface is less understood, one essential question is what is the law of the moduli of Brownian surface.

-In \cite{ARS22} they solve the law of random modulus for Brownian annulus and prove Brownian annulus shares the same partition function with $\sqrt{\frac{8}{3}}$-LQG partition function of the annulus.
-Their strategies are based on conformal welding and the integrability of random planar map and boundary Liouville CFT, our theorem \eqref{gammainsertion} will serve as a fundamental ingredient in their work.
+In \cite{ARS22} they solve the law of random modulus for Brownian annulus.
+Their strategies are based on conformal welding and the integrability of random planar map and boundary Liouville CFT, our theorem \eqref{gammainsertion} serve as a fundamental ingredient in their work.
+Segal's axiom on LCFT should play a crucial role for solving random moduli problem in higher genus case.